silviavali/silviavali.github.io/cheatsheet.md

 ```

-It produces a payload file which you can execute together with the vulnerable program as `(cat payload | cat - ) | ./buffer`.
+It produces a payload file which you can execute together with the vulnerable program as `(cat payload; cat - ) | ./buffer`.

 ## [Homework](#homework)